Cartirana: Water springs and supply

-Water from spring is stored in a small reservoir for its use in close greengardens.
+Water from spring is stored in a small reservoir for its use in close green gardens.

 A new water spring was discovered in the early 1990s and was acondicionated in a new fountain called "La fontañona", which is situated just down the dam.

 Festivities

 Main festivities are in honor of San Martín (11 November) and minor ones are in honor of Santa Lucia (13 December).